How to Apply

-- Decisions will be made by March 1.
-Upon acceptance, you have until April 1 to accept or decline our offer.
+- Decisions will be made in early March, and you have until April 15 to accept or decline our offer.

 DEADLINE: All applications and supporting materials must be completed and received by January 14.

-- Most admitted students in Microbial Engineering have a GPA above a 3.5 average.
+- Most admitted students have a GPA above 3.5.

 - Research experience is a critical component of most successful applications.
-You are strongly encouraged to include letters of recommendation from your research/lab supervisors.
+Include letters of recommendation from your research/lab supervisors.

 - International applicants are required to provide English language test scores (TOEFL or IELTS).